-Credit utilization: approximately 30%
+Amounts owed: approximately 30%

-Length of credit: approximately 15%
+Length of credit history: approximately 15%

 Establish credit early.
 The longer you have a track record, the better.

 You've spent enough years "kinda," "sorta" knowing how credit cards work.
 It's time to change that.
 Understanding basic credit card information helps you take advantage of their benefits.

 Consistency is the key to building healthy credit, so automate your finances to act on your behalf.
 Here are some ways to stay on top of payments and be more efficient about paying off debt:

 Get text or e-mail alerts from your credit card issuer when payments are due, payments are made, and when you're reaching your credit limit.
 This can help you stay on top of your finances.